Activists Target Cloudflare For Enabling Hate Sites

-A San Francisco company providing security to websites is under pressure for the vitriol running through its network.

 The growth of the alt-right and other forms of nationalism have reinvigorated neo-Nazi and white supremacist movements in the U.S. and abroad over the last decade.
-Anders Behring Breivik, who regularly posted on white nationalist message board Stormfront, killed 77 people in Norway in 2011.
+Anders Behring Breivik, who posted on white nationalist message board Stormfront, killed 77 people in Norway in 2011.
 That horrific killing was enough to shock the site’s owner, Don Black, a prominent leader in the Alabama Ku Klux Klan, who later wrote in a post on the site, “This makes me want to pull the plug on this place and never look back.”

-Black never pulled the plug on the site, and it’s currently thriving.
+Black never pulled the plug on the site.
 But the Southern Poverty Law Center (SPLC) wants someone to shut it down.
 SPLC lists Stormfront in the annual roster of what it calls “hate groups.”
 Its 2017 list of U.S. organizations runs to 917–less than the record of 1,018 groups in 2011, but on the increase after a few years of decline.
 To bring down Stormfront and many other members of its hate group list, the SPLC is targeting a San Francisco company called Cloudflare.

 If you aren’t a networking geek, it may take a moment for you to wrap your head around Cloudflare.
 The company’s network sits at what’s called the “edge,” between website hosts (say, GoDaddy or DreamHost) and the open Internet.
 There, it provides a shield against threats like distributed denial of service (DDoS) attacks, as well as “optimization” by using clever routing and caching to speed up delivery of content around the world.
 Cloudflare serves about 6 million websites, but it’s getting a lot of unwanted attention for a small fraction of them.